sefakucukarslan/AutomationExercise-API/README.md

 - **Gherkin**: Gherkin is a plain-text language.
 Designed to be learned by non-programmers

-- **BDD**: BDD (Behavior Driven Development) is a software development process that focuses on defining the behavior of software from the perspective of its users.
+- **BDD**: (Behavior Driven Development) is a software development process that focuses on defining the behavior of software from the perspective of its users.

 ***
 ```